Quick Tips

 You should try and make it possible to enter the kitchen without passing through the living or dining area.

-Additionally, a kitchen exit is desirable for removal of trash and other things that could mess the main entry way.
+Additionally, a kitchen exit is desirable for the removal of trash and other things that could mess up the main entryway.

 Importantly, each bedroom should have easy access to a bath without any other room coming in between for privacy purposes.